This article is about the Asus Zenbook S UX391 series, Asus’s new flagship clamshell thin-and-light ultraportable for 2018.

 - Average DeltaE: 1.99 uncalibrated, 1.93 calibrated.

 Keep in mind our Spyder4 sensor records lower brightness levels than other sensors, so in reality this a 300+ nits panel, which corroborated with the non-glare coating will allow you to use the UX391 comfortably in bright places and even outdoors.
+On the other hand, if you truly need a bright screen, you’ll find better with the Dell XPS and a few other options on the market.

 The white point is quite skewed out of the box though, so you’ll probably want to use this calibrated color profile to balance things out.